 Did your computer turn off or go to sleep?

 The backups cannot complete automatically if your computer is off or asleep.
 Below you will find instructions on adjusting your computer's sleep settings to ensure you're giving the Bark Desktop App ample opportunity to back up and upload your child's iOS device(s) for analysis!

-Potential reason if backing up over Wi-Fi: Did your child's device leave the Wi-Fi network or the home?
+If backing up over Wi-Fi, did your child's device leave the Wi-Fi network or the home?